-- The preson or business that ‘breached’ is responsible for the losses.
+- The person or business that “breached” is responsible for the losses.

-Before commencing litigation, it is important to first write a demand letter.
-A demand letter outlines your claim.
-It is important to include the following when preparing the demand letter:
+Before commencing litigation, it is important to write a demand letter first.
+A demand letter outlines your claim and must include the following:

 - The terms of the contract.

-- Details of how the contact was breached.
+- Details of how the contract was breached.

 - The damages or losses resulting from the breach (include claims for interest).